 Once you have authenticated, ISB-CGC will check which dataset(s) e.g TCGA controlled data and/or TARGET controlled data you have been authorized (by dbGaP) to access.
 ISB-CGC obtains an updated whitelist for each of the hosted datasets from dbGaP every day.
 If you have just recently been granted access by dbGaP, there may be a 24 hour delay before you will be able to request access to these data on ISB-CGC.

 Visit electronic Research Administration (eRA) for more information on registering for a NIH eRA account.
 NIH staff may utilize their NIH log-in.
-(For additional instructions, please refer to Data Access Request Instructions, dbGap Data Access Request Portal, and Understanding Data Security).
+(For additional instructions, please refer to Tips on Preparing a Successful Data Access Request, and Understanding Data Security).
 Please be sure to review the Data Use Certification Agreement for TCGA controlled data and TARGET controlled data.

 Once you have authenticated to NIH via the Web App, and your dbGaP authorization has been verified, the Google identity associated with your account will have access to the controlled-data for 24 hours.

 For more information on applying for dbGaP authorization to access controlled data, please see the “How to” Apply for Controlled Access Data Video.

 Once you have received permission to view controlled access data, your user login page will look like the screenshot below.
 If you need to extend your access to controlled data for another 24 hours from now (eg if you have a compute job which is using these Google credentials to access controlled data and it is still running), select the link “Extend controlled access period to 24 hours from now” (red box on figure below).
 Your time of access will be extended to 24 hours from the time you push the link.